mitranim/jisp/readme.md

 * **Acknowledgements**

-# Description
+## Description

 Jisp is a programmable programming language that compiles to JavaScript.
-It's designed to be simpler yet more powerful.
-Jisp allows you to treat code as data, define syntactic abstractions, write macros that generate code [that generate [that generate ...]]
+It's both simpler and more powerful.
+Jisp allows you to treat code as data, define syntactic abstractions, write macros that generate code [that generates [that generates ...]]

 Its extremely simple and regular syntax protects against common pitfalls of JS.
-Jisp makes everything an expression, facilitating and encouraging functional programming style.
+Jisp makes everything an expression, facilitating and encouraging the functional programming style.

-The compiler is itself written in jisp.
+The compiler itself is written in jisp.

 This is an early release.
 See Known Bugs and NYI and expect change.

-# Installation and Usage
+## Installation and Usage

 Install from npm: